notaryproject/specifications/specs/signature-specification.md

 An OCI artifact can have multiple signatures, implementations of the Notary Project signature specification uses annotations of the signature manifest to filter relevant signatures based on the applicable trust policy.
 The Notary Project signature manifest's `io.cncf.notary.x509chain.thumbprint#S256` annotation key MUST contain the list of SHA-256 fingerprints of certificate and certificate chain used for signing.

-## Detached Blob Signature Structure
+## Detached Signatures

 Notary Project supports signing arbitrary blobs and producing detached signatures.
-These detached signatures can be transferred in any medium that the user prefers and be verified on the verification side.
-Notary Project detached signature is a self-contained JSON file that contains the signature envelope.
+These detached signatures can be transferred on any medium that the user prefers and be verified on the verification side.
+Notary Project detached signature is a self-contained binary file that contains the signature envelope.
 The file extension of the signature file, which can be either `jws` or `cose`, describes the signature envelope format.

 ![Signature storage inside file system](../media/detached-signature-specification.svg)

+### Differences between OCI and Detached signatures

+1. Apart from the `payload` field, all other fields of a signature envelope are identical between OCI and detached signatures.
+1. While OCI signatures have signature manifest files, there is no such concept for detached signatures.
+1. While the format aka `mediaType` of the signature envelope (`application/jose+json` or `application/cose`) is present in the signature manifest file for OCI signatures, detached signatures carry the format information as part of the detached signature file extension i.e. `jws` or `cose`.

 ## Signature Algorithm Requirements